cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

   flags: BIRD, CATTLE.
 - `FERTILIZER` Works as fertilizer for farming, of if this consumed with the PLANTBLECH function penalties will be reversed for plants.
-- `FREEZERBURN` First thaw is MUSHY, second is rotten
 - `FUNGAL_VECTOR` Will give a fungal infection when consumed.
 - `HIDDEN_HALLU` ...
 Food causes hallucinations, visible only with a certain survival skill level.
 - `HIDDEN_POISON` ...
 Food displays as poisonous with a certain survival skill level.
 Note that this